Helen Chong's LazyVim Configuration 💤

 Installation

-Before you install, make sure you have met the requirements to use LazyVim.
+Before you begin, make sure you have met the requirements for using LazyVim.

 1. Make a backup of your current Neovim files: